E-2C / D Hawkeye Airborne Early Warning Aircraft, United States of America

 E-2D Advanced Hawkeye

 Northrop Grumman supplies the transmitter, Raytheon the receiver, L-3 Communications Randtron the UHF antenna and BAE Systems CNIR the identification friend or foe system.
-An in-flight refuelling capability will extend mission endurance to between eight and nine hours.

-In June 2009, US Navy awarded a $432m low-rate production contract for four aircraft.
+In June 2009, the US Navy awarded a $432m low-rate production contract for four aircraft.
 The first E-2D Advanced Hawkeye production aircraft was delivered to the US Navy in July 2010.
 The aircraft completed the first carrier landing on the USS Harry S Truman (CVN 75) in February 2011.

-In April 2011, US Naval Air Systems Command placed a $94.6m worth modification contract for low-rate initial production of four E-2D aircraft.
+In April 2011, US Naval Air Systems Command placed a $94.6m modification contract for low-rate initial production of four E-2D aircraft.

-The US Navy awarded a $795m contract to Northrop Grumman Corporation in August 2011 to design, manufacture and supply five LRIP E-2D Hawkeye aircraft as well as long lead materials.
+The US Navy awarded a $795m contract to Northrop Grumman Corporation in August 2011 to design, manufacture and supply five LRIP E-2D Hawkeye aircraft, as well as long lead materials.

 The Indian Navy is in discussions with Northrop Grumman for six aircraft, which was approved by the US Government in August 2009.

 Northrop Grumman received a $617m contract from the US Navy in August 2013 to manufacture and deliver five E-2D Advanced Hawkeye aircraft under Lot 1.
+The US Navy placed a $226.7m contract for an in-flight refuelling system in January 2014.
+The preliminary design review of the aerial refuelling system was conducted in September 2014.
+The in-flight refuelling capability will extend mission endurance by up to nine hours.

 The Global Military Aircraft Market 2011-2021